Earnings and valuation of ACV Auctions Inc. (ACVA) Stock are impressive

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.90 percent of ACV Auctions Inc. shares are owned by insiders, and 70.20 percent are held by financial institutions.
-GOODMAN ROBERT P, the Director at ACV Auctions Inc. (ACVA) has sold 38,912 shares of firm on Nov 29 at a price of $21.30 against the total amount of $0.83 million.
-In another inside trade, GOODMAN ROBERT P, Director of ACV Auctions Inc. (NASDAQ:ACVA) sold 11,737 shares of the firm on Nov 29 for a total worth of $0.25 million at a price of $21.30.
-An inside trade which took place on Nov 26, Director of ACV Auctions Inc. GOODMAN ROBERT P sold 5,714 shares of firm against total price of $0.12 million at the cost of $21.04 per share.
+Hirsch Brian, the Director at ACV Auctions Inc. (ACVA) has sold 194,808 shares of firm on Dec 06 at a price of $21.50 against the total amount of $4.19 million.
+In another inside trade, GOODMAN ROBERT P, Director of ACV Auctions Inc. (NASDAQ:ACVA) sold 49,222 shares of the firm on Dec 03 for a total worth of $1.05 million at a price of $21.32.
+An inside trade which took place on Dec 02, Director of ACV Auctions Inc. GOODMAN ROBERT P sold 145,702 shares of firm against total price of $3.16 million at the cost of $21.67 per share.